ymertoz/Lab05-Prelab/README.md

 "bb"

 >>> longest_palindromic_substring("a")
-""  # Single characters strings are not palindromic
+""  # For the purposes of this question we will not consider single characters as palindromes.
 ```

 ### Notes: